 Sachini is a queer feminist activist from Sri Lanka.
 Her work is located at the intersection of the internet, popular culture, sexuality and gender, freedom of expression, and policymaking.
 She has been doing strategic communications and advocacy for feminist and women’s rights organizations for the past decade.
 In 2017 she set up Ghosha (meaning loud, noisy, outspoken), a feminist initiative in Sri Lanka that aims to support women and queer people from Sri Lanka to use the internet in free, rights-based, affirmative and pleasurable ways.

 Feminist Activist & Researcher

-Jayanthi Kuru-Utumpala is a women’s rights activist with over 15 years of experience.
+Jayanthi Kuru-Utumpala is a feminist activist with over 15 years of experience.
 In May 2016, she became the first Sri Lankan to summit Mount Everest.
 In recognition of this achievement, from 2016-2019 she was appointed the first ever Goodwill Ambassador for Women’s Rights by the Ministry of Women’s Affairs.
 Through her work with Chrysalis, she is co-leading a global team on the prevention of gender based violence on behalf of CARE International.
 Jayanthi is also the current Chairperson of the National Olympic Committee on Complaints against Sexual Harassment.
-She holds a Master’s Degree from the University of Sussex in UK.
+She holds a Master’s Degree in Gender Studies from the University of Sussex in UK.